Hope-777/hackathon-Group7/README.md

-### usage
+### Usage

 - Place your PNG files containing scientific publication images in a directory.
 - Modify the directory_path variable in the script to point to this directory.
 - Run the script.
-- The script will process each PNG file, extract text, generate titles, summarize the content, and store the results in an Excel file.
+  The script will process each PNG file, extract text, generate titles, summarize the content, and store the results in an Excel file.

 ### burn